HildoBijl/stepwise/shared/edu/skills/README.md

 		},
 	}

-Note that basic skills do not have a setup (since they have no prerequisites) but composite skills do.
+Note that basic skills do not have a set-up (since they have no prerequisites) but composite skills do.
 Also note that we refer to the ID (generally written in camel case) when mentioning a skill.
 The name is there only for display purposes.

 The order in which skills appear inside the skills file is important!
 When Step-Wise recommends skills to students, it starts with the first one mentioned in the skills file.
 That is why `operationOrder` is placed later on in the file (even though it's the first step in most exercises): because it makes more sense for students to learn summation and multiplication first, before worrying about the order of these operations.